Monsanto faces more than 8,000 lawsuits over Roundup links to cancer, the head of Bayer announced yesterday.

 Monsanto claims incessantly that hundreds of studies have proven Roundup safe.
 The problem is that virtually all of those “studies” were done by people on Monsanto’s payroll or by others financially beholden to the chemical giant from Missouri.
-By contrast, the WHO refused to consider Monsanto’s own vested interest studies; the WHO considered only studies which were independent of Monsanto or its minions.
+By contrast, the WHO refused to consider Monsanto’s own vested interest studies; the WHO considered only studies which were independent of Monsanto or its supporters.

 Monsanto EPA Collusion impugns EPA

-Mr. Baumann also repeated Monsanto’s endless argument that glyphosate safety is backed by hundreds of studies over decades.
+Mr. Baumann also repeated Monsanto’s argument that glyphosate safety is backed by hundreds of studies over decades.

-The California state jury also found in the first and thus far only Roundup cancer trial that Monsanto failed to adequately warn customers of risks associated with Roundup and its even stronger Ranger Pro products.
+The California state jury also found in the first, and thus far only, Roundup cancer trial that Monsanto failed to adequately warn customers of risks associated with Roundup and its even stronger Ranger Pro products.
 The jury also found that Monsanto acted with malice or oppression, and awarded punitive damages.